Business Attire for Women – Look Professional at Work!

 Kasper 2 Button Melange Notch Collar Suit

 Our second example of proper business attire comes to us from Kasper.
-This two button melange suit jacket has a high-end look without the need for a tailor.
+This two-button melange suit jacket has a high-end look without the need for a tailor.
 This outfit comes in pearl gray, which is a perfect neutral color for any conservative work environment.
 Seamed at the front with a double button closure, this is the type of attire that you want to let only your trusted dry cleaner handle.
-Finding this type of professional wear for under $100 is not easy, but Kasper has made it possible and you can even find it available at a sale price.

 Senfloco Office Cap Sleeve Bodycon Dress